-- Chronic mesenteric ischemia.This occurs when plaque builds up inside the walls of your mesenteric arteries.
+- Chronic mesenteric ischemia.This type occurs when plaque builds up inside the walls of your mesenteric arteries.
 This is called atherosclerosis.
 It is also known as hardening of the arteries.
 As plaque builds, it starts to block blood flow through your artery.
 This type of ischemia may come and go for a while, and then become constant.

-- Acute mesenteric ischemia.This is a sudden and severe decrease in blood flow.
+- Acute mesenteric ischemia.This type is a sudden and severe decrease in blood flow.
 A blood clot that forms in the heart and then breaks free and blocks the mesenteric arteries often causes this condition.

 Who is at risk for mesenteric ischemia?